-A two-time National Book Award Finalist, Laura Ruby writes fiction for adults, teens and children.
+A two-time National Book Award Finalist and long-time teacher, Laura Ruby writes fiction and poetry for adults, teens and children.
 She is the author of the Printz Medal Winning novel Bone Gap, as well as Thirteen Doorways, Wolves Behind Them All.
-Other works include the Edgar®-nominated children’s mystery Lily’s Ghosts, the ALA Quick Pick for teens Good Girls (2006), a collection of interconnected short stories about blended families for adults, I’m not Julia Roberts (2007), and the York trilogy.
-She is on the faculty of Hamline University’s Masters in Writing for Children Program.
+Other works include the Edgar®-nominated children’s mystery Lily’s Ghosts, the ALA Quick Pick for teens Good Girls (2006), and the York trilogy.
+Her short fiction for adults has appeared in The Florida Review, The Beloit Fiction Journal, and Nimrod International, among others, and published in the collection I’m Not Julia Roberts (2007).
+Her poetry has appeared or is forthcoming in Diode, Sugar House Review, Fantasy Magazine, Poetry South, The Dallas Review, The Nassau Review, Passengers Journal, Prism Review, and Clackamas Literary Review.
+She is on the faculty of Queens University’s MFA program and Hamline University’s MFAC program.
 She makes her home in the Chicago area.

 “Ruby’s delicate, powerful storytelling reveals profound, bewitching truths about the vast, sometimes cruel, sometimes loving, possibilities of human nature.
 Subtle and stunning”